godsonj64/Side_Cart_Blitz/README.md

 ## What makes WiseShelf different?

-Producet Market Fit, we are focusig on a specific market:
+Product Market Fit, we are focusing on a specific market:

 > **Budgeting for College Freshman**.